Super Bowl: Host cities/regions

 Note: Years listed are the year the game was actually played (or will be played; future games are denoted through italics) rather than what NFL season it is considered to have been.

 Host stadiums

-A total of 27 different stadiums have either hosted, or are scheduled to host, a Super Bowl, with 14 of the stadiums having hosted, or are scheduled to host, more than one Super Bowl.
-Seven of the Super Bowl hosting stadiums have been demolished.
+A total of 29 different stadiums have either hosted, or are scheduled to host, a Super Bowl, with 14 of the stadiums having hosted, or are scheduled to host, more than one Super Bowl.
+Eight of the Super Bowl hosting stadiums have been demolished.

 The years listed in the table below are the years the game was actually played (will be played) rather than the NFL season it concluded.